warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 To add a Keychain Party, take these steps:

-1. Invoke `MsgAddKeychainParty` by running the following:
+1. Initiate a `MsgAddKeychainParty` transaction by running the following command:

     ```bash
     wardend keys add my-keychain-party